From the January 2019 edition of our free Tai Chi newsletter.

 Before we attempt to answer this question, let’s quickly review the history of Tai Chi Chuan.
 No mythology or metaphysics, just verifiable history—from the year 1850 up to the present day.

-- Feudal-era China suffered many defeats to foreign imperialists and ideologies: the Taiping Revolution, two Opium Wars and a Boxer Rebellion.
-After these humiliations, Tai Chi was recharacterized as a populist “self-strengthening exercise” for Chinese patriots.
+- Feudal-era China suffered many defeats to foreign imperialists and ideologies.
+See the Taiping Revolution, two Opium Wars and a Boxer Rebellion.
+After these humiliations, Tai Chi was recharacterized from a secret family art into a populist “self-strengthening exercise” for Chinese patriots.
 Its explicit goals were to build toughness, resilience, and a spirit of nationalist pride.

 - In the poverty-stricken early Communist era, Tai Chi became a quasi-governmental public health program.
-And in the new Chinese capitalist era, it has become a thriving family business.
+And in the Chinese quasi-capitalist era, it has once again become a thriving family business.

-- Here in the 21st century, technology enables the sale of ultra-specific Taijiquan products for precisely targeted niche markets.
+- Now in the 21st century, technology allows for marketing of ultra-specific Taijiquan products to choosy niche markets.
 Tai Chi for street combat, or inner peace.
-SlowFlo holy Christian Tai Chi, and Tai Chi as a secular meditation.
+SlowFlo holy Christian Tai Chi, or Tai Chi as a secular meditation.
 Taiji blended with CrossFit, Qigong and Yoga.
-Chen, Wu, Hao, Sun, Zheng.
+Branding with Chen, Wu, Hao, Sun, or Zheng.
 Dozens of styles, sects and variations.

 Your own personal goals will determine which version is best for you.